-- Students must stop by the office and get a tardy slip before entering class. - 2.
+- 1. Students must stop by the office and get a tardy slip before entering class. - 2.
 Individual class tardies will accumulate independently of school arrival tardies. - 3.
 Students who are tardy will not be allowed to receive credit for work that was done/submitted before they got to class.
-This may include a quiz if it has already been started or turning in homework that was due and has been collected.
+This may include a quiz if it has already been started or turning in homework that was due and has been collected. - 4.
+Three tardies to class will count as one morning tardy.